Kiyoshi999/SScript-new/README.md

     "the preservation of the city's green spaces"

 SScript is an easy to use Haxe script parser and interpreter, including class support and more.
 It aims to support all of the Haxe structures while being fast and easy to use.
-(This repo/fork is specifically for the purposes of preservation.
-No fixes will be made to it)
+(This repo/fork is specifically for the purposes of preservation, and for projects that rely on it -- No fixes will be made to it)

 <details>
   <summary>About Classes</summary>